“WebSpectator technology allowed us to increase our ad revenue

 “WebSpectator Verified as Fifth Largest U.S. Ad Network, Global Network Reach Extends to 430 Million Unique Visitors Per Month.”

 “Digital Advertising's 'Dark Little Secret' Has Had Its Time.

 WebSpectator, a real-time ad exchange that uses its own “guaranteed time slot” metric to facilitate trading, wanted to improve upon the current standard”

 “WebSpectator contributes to IAB Europe Research.

 This case study explores the value on time as an effective metric for publishers and advertisers, based on the research findings on a client use case where the Guaranteed Time Slot (GTS) accredited metric was put to the test.”

-"Real-Time Daily caught up with Andre Parreira, the company’s founder and CEO, to see how the unique technology is being used by buyers and sellers today.
+"Real-Time Daily caught up with Andre Parreira, the company’s founder a, to see how the unique technology is being used by buyers and sellers today.
 He noted that publishers are using the GTS metric even for their direct, guaranteed sales."

 "For years, the way advertising has been bought and sold on the internet has been fundamentally flawed.

 The Financial Times is experimenting with a new currency that, if adopted across the internet, could change not only how web media companies sell ads, but how they produce the content those ads run beside.